tinysearch/tinysearch/README.md

 [elasticlunr](http://elasticlunr.com/), which are too heavy for smaller websites and load a lot of JavaScript.

-Under the hood it uses a [Xor Filter](https://arxiv.org/abs/1912.08258) -- a datastructure for fast approximation of set membership that is smaller than bloom and cuckoo filters.
+Under the hood it uses a [Xor Filter](https://arxiv.org/abs/1912.08258) &mdash; a datastructure for fast approximation of set membership that is smaller than bloom and cuckoo filters.
 Each blog post gets converted into a filter that will then be serialized to a binary blob using [bincode](https://github.com/bincode-org/bincode).
-Please not that the underlying technologies are subject to change.
+Please note that the underlying technologies are subject to change.

 ## Is it tiny?